Human rights statement

 - increasing our customers’ confidence with money.

-- helping to build protection from economic crime.
+- helping to protect our customers from economic crime.

 - providing specialist support for customers in vulnerable circumstances when they need us most.